ISAIAH-max/alx-system_engineering-devops/0x07-networking_basics/README.md

 ##### Usage:
 * LANs are typically used in private households or in companies to set up home or corporate networks.
 ## What is a WAN?
 * A Wide Area Network(WAN) spans a large physical distance.
+The internet is the largest WAN, spanning the Earth.
 ##### Usage:
-* The internet is the largest WAN, spanning the Earth.
+* WANs can facilitate communication, the sharing of information and much more between devices from around the world through a WAN provider.
 ## What is the Internet?
 ## TCP/UDP